nj-vs-vh/nj-vs-vh-page/projects/slow-learner/body.md

 there are [multiple tools](https://stackoverflow.com/a/30294535/14418929) to infer JSON Schema spec from an example or a set of examples of JSON documents. however,
 - i profoundly dislike JSON Schema as a format
-- i like inventing bicycles
+- to get python typing, i would need to use another tool to convert JSON Schema -> Python (e.g. [this](https://github.com/sbrunner/jsonschema-gentypes) one)

-so i made my own thing, a library/CLI that consumes a stream of values (for CLI -- JSON documents) and generates python code to describe it. the usage is:
+so i made my own thing, a library + CLI that consumes a stream of values (for CLI --- JSON documents) and generates python code to describe it. the usage is:

 ```bash